AdobeDocs/experience-manager-cloud-service.zh-Hans/help/security/traffic-filter-rules-including-waf.md

 data:
   trafficFilters:
     rules:
-    #  Block client for 5m when it exceeds 100 req/sec on a time window of 1sec
+    #  Block client for 5m when it exceeds an average of 100 req/sec to origin on a time window of 10sec
+    - name: limit-origin-requests-client-ip
+      when:
+        reqProperty: tier
+        equals: 'publish'
+      rateLimit:
+        limit: 100
+        window: 10
+        count: fetches
+        penalty: 300
+        groupBy:
+          - reqProperty: clientIp
+      action: log
+    #  Block client for 5m when it exceeds an average of 500 req/sec on a time window of 10sec
     - name: limit-requests-client-ip
       when:
-        reqProperty: path
+        reqProperty: tier
-        like: '*'
+        equals: 'publish'
       rateLimit:
-        limit: 100
+        limit: 500
-        window: 1
+        window: 10
+        count: all
         penalty: 300
         groupBy:
           - reqProperty: clientIp